 Rashford 1, Johnson 0: Soccer star wins U-turn on free meals

-LONDON (AP) — British Prime Minister Boris Johnson made an abrupt about-face Tuesday and agreed to keep funding meals for needy pupils over the summer holidays, after a campaign headed by young soccer star Marcus Rashford.
+LONDON (AP) — British Prime Minister Boris Johnson made an abrupt about-face Tuesday and agreed to keep funding meals for poor students over the summer holidays after young soccer star Marcus Rashford demanded that his government not forget the needs of hungry children.

-Rashford’s campaign drew support from celebrities, opposition politicians and some members of Johnson’s governing Conservatives.
+Rashford’s campaign drew support from celebrities, opposition politicians and even some members of Johnson’s governing Conservatives.

 Johnson initially resisted, but the government gave in Tuesday and said it would continue to provide food vouchers over the six-week summer break to 1.3 million children in England from lower-income families who are eligible for free school meals.